 For a week, the British bombarded the German trenches as a prelude to the attack.
 British Field Marshal Douglas Haig, commander of the British Expeditionary Force, thought the artillery would decimate the German defenses and allow a British breakthrough; in fact, it served primarily to remove the element of surprise.
-When the bombardment died down on the morning of 1 JUL, the German machine crews emerged from their fortified trenches and set up their weapons.
-At 7:30 a.m., 11 British divisions attacked at once, and the majority of them were gunned down resulting in the British Army's first day lose of 19,240 men.
+When the bombardment died down on the morning of July 1, the German machine crews emerged from their fortified trenches and set up their weapons.
+At 7:30 a.m., 11 British divisions attacked at once, and the majority of them were gunned down.
 The soldiers optimistically carried heavy supplies for a long march, but few made it more than a couple of hundred yards.
 Five French divisions that attacked south of the Somme at the same time fared a little better, but without British success little could be done to exploit their gains.